Mama (2013 film): Plot

-Annabel has a dream revealing Edith's past; when Edith was sent to the asylum, her child was taken from her and given to nuns.
-She escaped the asylum and took her baby back, stabbing one of the nuns caring for the baby in the process.
-Fleeing her pursuers, Edith jumped off a cliff, but before hitting the water below, she and the child made an impact with a large branch.
-Edith drowned, but the child's body snagged on the branch and did not fall with her into the water.
-Annabel realizes that Edith still hasn't realized her child was caught on the tree and doesn't understand why her baby wasn't in the water with her.
-Mama, Edith's troubled ghost, searched the woods for her child for years until she discovered Victoria and Lily and took them as surrogates.
+Annabel has a dream revealing Edith's past; when Edith was sent to the asylum, her child was given to nuns.
+She escaped and took her baby back, stabbing a nun.
+Fleeing her pursuers, she jumped off a cliff, but before hitting the water below, she and the child made an impact with a large branch.
+Edith drowned, but the child's corpse snagged on the branch and did not fall with her.
+Edith hadn't realized her child was caught on the tree.
+Her troubled ghost, Mama, searched the woods for years until she discovered Victoria and Lily and took them as surrogates.

-Lucas regains consciousness after a vision of his dead twin tells him to go to the cabin to save his daughters.
+Lucas regains consciousness after a vision of his dead twin tells him to save his daughters.
 Victoria's growing closeness to Annabel makes her less willing to play with Mama, unlike Lily.
-Dreyfuss visits the cabin and is killed by Mama.
-Annabel takes Dreyfuss’s case file on Mama, including the body of her baby.
-Annabel and the girls are attacked by a jealous Mama, who kills Aunt Jean and uses her body to spirit the children away.
-Annabel and Lucas find the children on the same cliff where Mama leapt with her infant to their deaths over a century earlier, intent on re-enacting the deadly fall with Victoria and Lily.
+Dreyfuss visits the abandoned asylum and is killed by Mama, who then attacks Annabel and the girls.
+She also kills their maternal great-aunt Jean and uses her body to spirit the children away.
+Annabel and Lucas find the children on the same cliff where Mama leaped with her infant.

-When Annabel offers Mama the remains of her infant, Mama recognizes the child as her lost baby, and her appearance briefly turns human.
-However, when Annabel and Lucas try to bring the girls to safety, Lily calls out for Mama, causing her to revert to her monstrous form and attempt to take the girls again, nearly taking Lucas's life in the attempt.
-Annabel clings to Victoria, who asks to stay with Annabel instead of leaving with Mama, which Mama accepts.
-After a tearful farewell, Mama and Lily plummet off the cliff.
-Mama and Lily happily embrace before hitting the branch, turning into a shower of moths.
+Annabel, who found Dreyfuss' box of the child's remains, offers them to Mama.
+Mama recognizes her lost baby and her appearance briefly turns human.
+However, Lily calls out for Mama, causing her to revert to her monstrous form and attempt to take the girls.
+Victoria asks to stay with Annabel instead of leaving with Mama.
+Mama accepts and she and Lily plummet off the cliff.
+Mama and Lily are briefly shown as spirits happy to be united before hitting the branch and turning into a shower of moths.
 Annabel and Lucas embrace Victoria, who notices a moth landing on her hand, suggesting that Lily is still with her in spirit.